leoru/SwiftLoader/README.md

 ## License

 SwiftLoader is available under the MIT license.
-See the LICENSE file for more info.